Launch a basic EC2 with terraform

 Terraform - EC2

-• You will also need to open up your terminal.
+- You will need to open up the

 Create the project structure